-Meanwhile, the MobiFone Corporation reported an increase of 6.3% in revenue in the first quarter of 2018.
-However, like other mobile operators, MobiFone's voice and texting revenues were reduced.
+Meanwhile, the MobiFone Corporation reported VND 627 billion in net revenue in 2018, a decrease of 33% from 2017.
+Like other mobile operators, MobiFone's voice and texting revenues were reduced.

 Audio-visual media distribution

 Vietnam has three main nationwide broadcasters under state management at the central level, namely the Voice of Vietnam ("VOV") radio station, Vietnam Television ("VTV") and Digital Television ("VTC"), and 67 local radio and television stations.